sallywei2/TrafficSignRecognitionWithVoiceAlert/README.md

 ```

 To show the results of the model:
-If a model isn't specified, it will show CNN by default.
 ```
   python main.py -r
   python main.py --results

   python code/main.py -r -m CNN
 ```
+If a model isn't specified, it will show CNN by default.

+Supported models:
+* CNN (default)
+* AlexNet
+* MobileNet

 To display help:
 ```